bkoelman/CSharpGuidelinesAnalyzer/README.md

 This Visual Studio analyzer supports you in making your code comply with the C# coding guidelines at [CSharpGuidelines](https://github.com/dennisdoomen/CSharpGuidelines).

-Note that many guidelines are already covered by [Resharper](https://www.jetbrains.com/resharper/), which are not implemented here.
+Note that many guidelines are already covered by [Resharper](https://www.jetbrains.com/resharper/), for which [a layer file is provided](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Resharper%20Settings.md).
 See [Overview](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/master/docs/Overview.md) for the list of supported rules.

 ![Analyzer in action](https://github.com/bkoelman/CSharpGuidelinesAnalyzer/blob/gh-pages/images/analyzer-in-action.png)